 Baking With Cassava Flour

 Cassava flour is a great grain free, nut free and Paleo gluten free baking flour.
 Unlike many other gluten free flours, it closely resembles white flour.
-Here are some tips for baking with this flour!
+Here are some tips for baking with yucca flour!

 Do NOT substitute cassava flour for white flour 1 to 1.
 Although they are similar, they are not the same.
 Cassava flour is slightly denser and more powdery than white flour.
 Start with slightly less cassava flour than a recipe calls for.
 For example, if a recipe calls for 1 cup of white flour, try using 3/4 cups of cassava flour in its place.
 Then adjust as needed.